 Illustrator: Liz Amini-Holmes is the illustrator of many books including A Stranger at Home, Chester Nez and the Unbreakable Code, Miracle and The Fantastical Children of Pond Kingdom.
 Her illustrations are often chosen to depict social advocacy, multicultural awareness, and folklore.
 Liz lives in California with her family and pets.

-Connection to the WITS LEADerS: Look and Listen, Explore Points of View, Act,
+Connection to the WITS LEADS: Look and Listen, Explore Points of View, Act,

 Did it Work

 - Look at the book cover of Fatty Legs and describe what you see, and what impression do you get from the cover.

 - What do you think this book is about?